 Join the pilgrims on the Pilgrims Path for a walk around the palace.

 Grab a quick lunch of Nepalese food in central Lhasa

 Carry on a temple themed day visiting the Jokhang Temple – this temple is actually considered the most important of Lhasa’s temples by Tibetans and was built for the Nepalese Princess of the Tibetan King

-Afternoon wander around Barkor Street market – this part of the old town is a major pilgrimage site and we can see locals prostrating themselves as they make their way clockwise around the roads
+Afternoon wander around Barkor Street market – this part of the old town is a major pilgrimage site and we can see locals prostrating themselves as they make their way clockwise around the road

-Dinner and drinks in the old town
+Dinner and drinks in the old tow

 Overnight in Lhasa.

 Tuesday 9th October